Glossary of Terms

 Metric

-A quantitative or qualitative measure used in evaluation.
+A quantitative or qualitative measure used in evaluation, governance, monitoring, product assurance, or value assessment.

 O